tylerthomasallen/docs/src/pages/deep-linking/routing.md

 ### How to insert custom deep link routes into a Branch link

 All of the examples below create links that will cause Branch to display `myapp://content/1234` after launch.
-There is no need to specify the URI scheme on the `$deeplink_path` parameters, we append the scheme specified in the Link Settings of dashboard automatically.
+Please don’t include the URI scheme on the `$deeplink_path` parameters, we automatically append the scheme specified in the Link Settings of dashboard.

 !!! example "When creating links dynamically"